appanp/supply-chain-fundas/supply_chain_terminology.md

 **Stock locating**: It is the process the locating the SKUs that are to be shipped in an order and it is required before a picking task is done.
 This is a WMS feature (Inventory Management).

 **Supply Chain Operations Reference (SCOR)**: It is a standard from the [Association for Supply Chain Management (ASCM)](https://www.ascm.org/).
 SCOR is a hierarchical process model.
 SCOR is not a static set of standards.
 [SCOR DS](https://www.ascm.org/corporate-solutions/standards-tools/scor-ds), our newest iteration, is open-access and [fully digital](https://scor.ascm.org/).
 It is even more comprehensive than previous versions with the inclusion of sustainability standards and supply-chain orchestration enablers.
 SCOR DS shifts thinking from a linear supply chain model to a more synchronous network.

+**Tagging**: Also called lalelling, it is the act of identifying locations, products, equipments and may be even people in the warehouse using barcodes, RFIDs tags, NFC tags, and other ways so that the systems know what you are taking or leaving and from which place or location in the warehouse.
+For more info, refer to [this link](https://www.camcode.com/wp-content/uploads/2024/08/Warehouse-Labelling-Checklist-5.pdf)

 **Task Allocation**: It is the function of allocating or assigning tasks to operators and other automation equipments in the warehouse.